HamidSherz/Retail-Sales-Analysis-2023/README.md

-# Retail Sales Data Analysis
+# Sales Trend Analysis: 2022 vs. 2023

 ## Project Background
-This analysis was conducted for a company operating in the retail industry, focusing on a diverse range of products including office supplies, electronics, and furniture.
+This analysis was conducted for a company operating in the consumer goods industry, focusing on a diverse range of products including office supplies, electronics, and furniture.
 The company employs a multi-channel business model, selling directly to consumers through both online and physical stores.
 With the data primarily focusing on the years **2022 and 2023**, our aim was to uncover actionable insights to drive sales strategies and enhance customer satisfaction.
 Key business metrics include Total Sales, Profits, and Customer Behavior Trends.

 Our **North Star** metric for this project is **Total Sales**, as it directly reflects the company's revenue-generating capabilities and overall business health.
 The key performance indicators (KPIs) we tracked include:
 - Total Profits